accelerando-consulting/iot-elk/README.md

 # Development setup

-1. Dev Sensors transmit direct to MQTT (skip LoRA)
+1. Dev Sensors transmit direct to MQTT (skip LPWAN)
 2. Mosquitto in docker
 3. Logstash in docker
 4. Elasticsearch in docker